 VI.
 In relation to my employer, I will:

 1. Support workplace policies, standards and practices that are fair, non-discriminatory and are in the best interest of children and families.

 2. Promote and support ongoing professional development within my work team.

 3. Adhere to lawful policies and procedures and when there is conflict, attempt to effect change through constructive action within the organisation or seek change through appropriate procedures.

 V. In relation to myself as a professional, I will:

-1. Base my work on contemporary perspectives on research, theory, content knowledge, high quality early childhood practices and my understandings of the children and families with whom I work.
+1. Base my work on contemporary perspectives on research, theory, content knowledge, high-quality early childhood practices and my understanding of the children and families with whom I work.